dottedmag/dottedmag.net/cv.md

 also user-facing statistics for Hola CDN,
 [like this one](http://holacdn.com/cp/stats/dashboard?cust=portal_demo&embed=1).

-Now I'm streamlining and simplifying onboarding for Hola CDN, making customer's experience smoother, detecting and fixing website compatibility issues and generally improving work efficiency of the onboarding team by providing better tools and improving process.
+Now I'm streamlining and simplifying onboarding for Hola CDN, making customers' experience smoother, detecting and fixing website compatibility issues and generally improving work efficiency of the onboarding team by providing better tools and improving process.